biicode/docs/getting-started/helloworld-rpi.rst

 	<script type="text/javascript" src="https://asciinema.org/a/7609.js" id="asciicast-7609" async></script>

 The command assistant will ask you some questions regarding your hive preferences.
 For this tutorial we have chosen ``cpp`` as our programming language, and no IDE configuration.
-We have also named the first hive in our block as ``my_block``.
+We have also named the first hive in our block as ``hello_block``.
 The assistant is also able to generate a default C++ 'hello world' block for you, but in this case we will write the files from scratch.
 Inside your workspace you will find a new folder named ``hello`` containing the subfolders ``bii``, ``deps`` and ``blocks``.

 Let biicode download the cross compilers and configure your workspace
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^